This Week in Social Media – The Friday Rundown

 After adopting hashtags, Facebook will soon be rolling out the Trending Topics feature.

-In the coming two weeks, the update will roll out to selected countries like US, UK, India, Canada & Australia; followed by launch in other countries and a launch on the mobile app.
+In the coming two weeks, the update will roll out to selected countries like US, UK, India, Canada & Australia; followed by the launch in other countries and a launch on the mobile app.

 Twitter Redesigns Desktop Homepage to Match Its Mobile Apps via Social Barrel